Note: This content has been updated; we want to provide you with the most up-to-date advice possible.

 Still not convinced?
 Then the only thing left to do is try it and see for yourself!

 Managed well, service appointments can be overseen at very little cost (both financially and time-wise), and as a result, can have a massive return with minimal investment.
-At the end of the day, we're only talking about a few emails, texts, or notifications sent to customers who've already trusted your services.
-The odds are certainly already in your favour...
+At the end of the day, we're only talking about a few emails, texts, or notifications sent to customers, improving the journeys they experience whilst interacting with your service, especially for those who are new to you, as well!
+The odds will be in your favour.

 Interested in learning how to write a powerful service reminder?
 Just click below to download a free template with your kit.